facebook/create-react-app/packages/react-scripts/template/README.md

 export default App;
 ```

-This will make `moduleA.js` and all its unique dependencies as a separate chunk that only loads after the user clicks 'Load' button.
+This will make `moduleA.js` and all its unique dependencies as a separate chunk that only loads after the user clicks the 'Load' button.

 ## Adding a Stylesheet